Behaviour is a Form of Communication.

 Reactively (in response to an incident or concern)

 Learning Experiences / Topics:

-There is a range of topics, scenarios and resources from an established library and new developments.
-Developed with a team of subject matter experts.
+There are a range of topics, scenarios and resources from an established library and new developments developed with a team of subject matter experts.

-- Users explore and experience scenarios options choices and consequences where a multi-branch process enables the user to experience and discuss multiple options, via a full 360 flexible network.
+- Users explore and experience scenarios, options, choices and consequences where a multi-branch process enables the user to experience and discuss a variety of options, via a full 360 flexible network.

 - These can be external situations wider to the school environment or specific to a school setting/situation.